Measures of physical mixing evaluate the economic mobility of the typical individual: Mixing in a simple model of an economy

 \subsection{Relaxation time in RGBM}

 The estimation of relaxation time in a stochastic process is usually done by investigating the Fokker-Planck equation which describes the evolution of the probability density function.
-In RGBM, this equation reads
+The Fokker Planck equation for the probability density function $P(y,t)$ for the differential equation described in Eq.~\eqref{eq:rescaled-rgbm} is

+More details about the properties of RGBM's Fokker-Planck equation can be found in~\cite{BouchaudMezard2000,LiuSerota2017,BermanPetersAdamou2019,stojkoski2021ergodicity}.\footnote{In some of the literature, a different notation is used for the parameters of RGBM and thus the Fokker-Planck equation is slightly different.
+For example, for the models studied in~\cite{BouchaudMezard2000,LiuSerota2017} one needs to substitute the parameters $J \to \tau$ and $\sigma \to \sigma / \sqrt{2}$ in order to obtain our model.}

 The equation is an appropriate generalization of a transition matrix for a discrete space process to processes with continuum of states.
-Hence, the analysis follows exactly in the same manner: the critical statistic of the Fokker-Planck equation that governs the convergence of $P(y,t)$ to $P^*(y)$ is the largest nontrivial eigenvalue of the corresponding Fokker-Planck operator, that is, the second largest eigenvalue.
-In a mixing system the largest eigenvalue will be zero, whereas the second eigenvalue, $\lambda_2$, will be \textit{negative}, and $\beta(t) \propto e^{\lambda_2 t}$.
-We refer to~\cite{gabaix2016dynamics} for a detailed mathematical background on estimating the relaxation time in systems where the governing equation for the wealth dynamics is known.
+Hence, the analysis follows exactly in the same manner: the critical statistic of the Fokker-Planck equation that governs the convergence of $P(y(t),t)$ to $P^*(y)$ is the largest nontrivial eigenvalue of the corresponding Fokker-Planck operator, that is, the second largest eigenvalue.\footnote{It is important to note that the Fokker-Planck equation is synonymous with the Kolmogorov Forward equation in the context of describing the time evolution of a probability distribution for stochastic processes.
+Additionally, we have employed a change of variables where \( y = \frac{x}{\langle x \rangle} \), as stated earlier in this section.} In a mixing system the largest eigenvalue will be zero, whereas the second eigenvalue, $\lambda_2$, will be \textit{negative}, and $\beta(t) \propto e^{\lambda_2 t}$.
+We refer to Gabaix et al.~\cite{gabaix2016dynamics} for a detailed mathematical background on estimating the relaxation time in systems where the governing dynamical equation for the stochastic process is known.